dmachard/python-dnstap-receiver/README.md

 ## Statistics

-Some statistics are computed [on the fly](/dnstap_receiver/statistics.py) and stored in memory, you can get them from the REST API.
+Some statistics are computed [on the fly](/dnstap_receiver/statistics.py) and stored in memory, you can get them from the web server throught the REST API.
 If you restart your dnstap receiver, all previous statistics will be lost.

 ### Counters